 Mary Edwards & Sonya Heller

 Mary Edwards' music has been described by Time Out Magazine as, "...evocative of epic 1960s cinematic soundtracks combined with the poetic intimacy of the 1970s singer-songwriter era...," while three time ASCAP Awards recipient, Sonya Heller has been praised by Rolling Stone Magazine as "...very much her own artist and comes alive onstage."
-They will be returning to Rockwood Music Hall for their only show this Summer.
+They will be on tour together this Fall.
 Follow on Facebook...

 The Space Between: A Sound Trilogy